RenderToolbox/mMitsuba/README.md

 See the example scripts at [examples/simpleScene.m](https://github.com/RenderToolbox3/mMitsuba/blob/master/examples/simpleScene.m) and [examples/moreComplexExample.m](https://github.com/RenderToolbox3/mMitsuba/blob/master/examples/moreComplexExample.m).
 You should be able to run these right away and produce Mitsuba scene file like [this simple one](https://github.com/RenderToolbox3/mMitsuba/blob/master/examples/simpleScene.xml) and this [more complex one](https://github.com/RenderToolbox3/mMitsuba/blob/master/examples/moreComplexExample.xml).

-These examples reproduces scenes from section 6 of the [Mitsuba documentation](https://www.mitsuba-renderer.org/docs.html) (version 0.5.0).
+These examples reproduce scenes from section 6 of the [Mitsuba documentation](https://www.mitsuba-renderer.org/docs.html) (version 0.5.0).

 # The API
 The mMitsuba API is based on a Elements and Properties.
 These are written as Matlab [Classes](http://www.mathworks.com/help/matlab/object-oriented-programming.html).